sommerfe/better_bugs/README.md

 #### Without HAR logs

 1. Install the extension in your browser.
-You can find the extension in the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/better-bugs/).
+You can find the extension in the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/better-bugs/) or on the [Chrome Web Store](https://chromewebstore.google.com/detail/better-bugs/ljpdjnlagkobnbkfmejphnpdhclekoeb)
 2. Navigate to the page where you found the bug. ![Website with bug](https://i.ibb.co/D7FSTkP/1.png)
 3. Click on the Better Bugs icon in the toolbar to open the extension.
 Enter a comment if needed and then click on the button `Create Report`. ![Better Bugs open](https://i.ibb.co/h7nss7q/2.png)
 4. The extension will create a report with a screenshot of the current page, system information, and the comment you entered and download it as a `.zip` file. ![Report](https://i.ibb.co/d4mQWQF/3.png)